Latest SeedProd News

 Step 2.
 Create a Pre Launch Landing Page

-Add a new landing page in WordPress
+adding new landing page in SeedProd

 On the next screen is SeedProd’s landing page template library.
 It offers various designs that you can filter by page type, including: